Yoctol/bottender/docs/the-basics-actions.md

 title: Bottender Actions
 ---

-**Bottender actions** are the smallest building blocks of Bottender applications.
+**Bottender actions** are the smallest building blocks of Bottender apps.
 An action describes what you want your bot to do when receiving an event:

 ```js
 async function SayHi(context) {